JavierRamirezMoral/TerraKubeSphere-AWS/README.md

 * Leveraging the Amazon Lex UI console for chatbot construction and testing.

-* Employing AWS Lambda Function to augment the chatbot's capabilities, enabling it to furnish users with more precise and timely information.
+* Employing AWS Lambda Function to augment the chatbot's capabilities, enabling it to furnish users with more precise information.

 * Harnessing AWS CloudFormation to automate the deployment and administration of applications through straightforward procedures.